 These weapons were used on most Japanese destroyers built between 1926 and 1945 in both single and twin mounts.
 The mountings for these guns were a revolutionary design, as the Japanese were the first to use weather and splinter-proof mounts on destroyers.
 The second batch of these destroyers were also the first to use medium caliber guns with high elevations, giving them a DP function.
-However, the very slow training speeds and lack of power ramming made these mountings almost useless against the fast-moving aircraft of World War II.
+However, the very slow training speeds, hand ramming and lack of AA fire control made these mountings almost useless against the fast-moving aircraft of World War II.

 These weapons were of built-up construction, originally three layers (Model No. I) and later two layers (Model No. I2) along with the usual breech ring and breech bush.
 About 700 guns were manufactured.
 Surprisingly for this size weapon, these guns fired bag ammunition and used a Welin breech block with a three-motion breech mechanism.

 |Designation||12.7 cm/50 (5") 3rd Year Type (Model 1914)